Back to Blog

 30 April 20269 min readBy JetMeAway Scout

-Granada is built into a hillside, and that geography defines everything — the Alhambra hangs above the old town like a stone galleon at anchor, the Albaicín stretches down toward the river in a maze of whitewashed lanes, the Sacromonte caves dig back into the rock itself.
+For the bucket-list stay in Granada, book the Parador de Granada — the only hotel inside the Alhambra grounds.
+For the better photograph and an easier booking, the 1910 Hotel Alhambra Palace sits on the same hill looking straight at the Nasrid Palaces.
+Granada — the last Moorish kingdom of Spain, the city that surrendered to Ferdinand and Isabella in 1492 the same year Columbus sailed — is built into a hillside, and that geography defines everything.
+The Alhambra hangs above the old town like a stone galleon at anchor; the Generalife summer-palace gardens climb the slope above it; the Albaicín stretches down toward the river in a maze of whitewashed lanes; the Sacromonte caves dig back into the rock itself.
 For 2026 — with Alhambra ticket demand at record highs and the long-overdue restoration of Hospes Palacio de los Patos completed — the city's hotel scene finally has a shortlist worth taking seriously.

 We've scouted ten properties that actually deliver.
 This is JetMeAway's shortlist.
 Compare live Granada hotel prices before you fall in love with one — or search Granada flights from London (GRX) to lock in dates first.
 Pairing flights and hotel?
 Browse Granada package deals for combined savings.